NEW ARRIVAL Taste coffees that feel like Christmas. Perfect for espresso and filter.

 BWT Mg+ is perfectly suited for natural processed coffees.
 The water in the coffee brought out the acidity nicely, the taste was very clean with a clear and easily distinguishable flavour profile.
 The body, however, was emptier.

 Brita Maxtra+ PO.
 We concluded that it is more suitable for making espresso.
 The coffee had a noticeably fuller body and still retained a very clean flavour profile.
-Acidity, however, played second fiddle.
+The acidity, however, played second fiddle.

 Liaca Bi-flux Coffee and tea came out of the test as the most neutral player.
-It is therefore best suited for someone who plans to prepare coffee in more than one way.
+It is therefore most suitable for someone who plans to prepare coffee in several ways.
 With both, the coffee retains its flavour characteristics.
-However, beware that the filter is not fully compatible with Brita or BWT filter kettles.
+However, beware that the filter is not quite compatible with Brita or BWT filter kettles.

 The remaining filters did not meet our taste standards at all.
-The coffee tasted very bland and plano.
+The coffee tasted very bland and flat.

 Conclusion